King of Europe Cup: Interactive aspects

 At the end of night one, fans were asked upon leaving to select two matches using the eliminated 8 wrestlers from round one.
 Once again these suggestions were collected and the matches with the most audience votes were made for the following evening.

 Qualification

 Some promotions handpicked wrestlers to participate in the King of Europe Cup, while others held qualifying matches to determine their representatives in the tournament.

 Chikara

 Chikara held a qualifying match to determine its representative for the King of Europe Cup and Westside Xtreme Wrestling's 16 Carat Gold Tournament.

+Time Will Prove Everything – 24 March 2007 (American Legion Hall – Hellertown, Pennsylvania, U.S.)